grantcolley/react-notes/README.md

 Created by Facebook in 2013, [React](https://react.dev/learn) is a JavaScript library used for building single-page applications (SPAs), where the user interacts with the page without needing to reload it.

 #### Key Features
-- **Virtual DOM** - React creates a virtual representation of the DOM and updates only the parts that change, making rendering faster.
+- **Virtual DOM** - React creates a in-memory representation of the DOM for diffs, and updates the real DOM with only the parts that change, making rendering faster.
 - **JSX** - Combines JavaScript with HTML-like syntax for easier UI coding.

 # Pre-requisites